 The grand plan for a mega-church on Pilgrim Hill.
 Our present day church was supposed to be the wedding chapel. (click to enlarge)

-It’s not clear whether we still hoped to complete the original building plan at this time, but records of a steady decline in membership through the 60s made it apparent that the big project wasn’t going to happen.
-In 1965, we started discussing other possible uses for our 3+ acres of “surplus” land, and in 1969 the congregation voted to work with HUD financing to build a 61-unit low income housing project on this land.
-Today, Pilgrim Park stands as a model for successful projects of this type.
-It was also a touchstone for the church, convincing us that we can and should “dream big” in the realm of benevolence, a tradition that continues today.
+It is not clear whether we still hoped to complete all phases of the building plan when the chapel was dedicated, but the church’s membership steadily declined in the 1960s, and it became apparent that the big project would not happen.
+In 1965, we started discussing other possible uses for more than three acres of surplus land.
+In 1969, the congregation voted to use financing from the U.S. Department of Housing and Urban Development to build a 61-unit low-income housing project on this land.
+Pilgrim Park is now a model for successful projects of this type.
+It was also a touchstone for our church, convincing us that we can and should “dream big” in the realm of benevolence, which we continue to do today

-Through the 1970s and 80s FCC struggled with declining membership and marginal finances.
-We sublet parts of the building and reduced the pastor’s position to part time.
-Still, a loyal band of members and Rev. Lou Riley kept FCC going and kept us actively engaged in issues of social justice.
+Through the 1970s and 1980s, our membership declined, and we sublet parts of the building and reduced the pastor’s position to part time.
+Still, loyal members and Rev. Lou Riley kept us going and actively engaged in issues of social justice.

 Old and new interiors of our sanctuary